barryclark/jekyll-now/about.md

 We have added a little about ourselves on the next tab.

 ### Members
-Dulce G
+Dulce G,
-Haania Kassamali
+Haania Kassamali,
-Rick Medina
+Rick Medina,
-Grant Elford
+Grant Elford,
-Turker Ayar
+Turker Ayar,
 Lioncel Lin

 ### Contact me